A skylight is a gorgeous home addition that improves efficiency and visual appeal. However several homeowners are not sure about their service life.

 Well, there’s no sugarcoating here – maintaining a skylight does require some dedication and commitment.
 While you may not have to clean it daily, you must pay attention and watch out for early signs of damage.

 Maintenance involves cleaning from both sides, as well as carrying out repairs to avoid leakage and cracks.
-Basically, it’s not like you can install and forget, because more often than not, it’s the lack of proper upkeep which reduces the lifespan of these roof systems.
+Basically, it’s not like you can install and forget, because more often than not, it’s the lack of proper upkeep that reduces the lifespan of these roof systems.
 In case you find it hard to reach, get in touch with professionals for the job.

 Factors Leading To Early Skylight Damage